PGallagher69/iothubs_with_raspberry_pi/25_queue/README.md

-# 26 - Routes and EndPoints - Queue #
+# 25 - Routes and EndPoints - Queue #

-We're now going to set up some a queue to hold our IoT Hub Messages while they wait to be processed.
+We're now going to set up a queue to hold our IoT Hub Messages while they wait to be processed.

 ---